-There are no rules controlling the use of the terms ‘dietitian’ and ‘nutritionist’, which can be used by people with limited nutrition training.
+There are no rules controlling the use of the terms ‘dietitian’ and ‘nutritionist’.
+This means they can be used by people with limited nutrition training, as well as fully trained health professionals.
 Always ask about the qualifications of a dietitian or nutritionist.
-When choosing a dietitian, make sure they have an Accredited Practising Dietitian (APD) credential.
+When choosing a dietitian, make sure they are an .

 Dietitians work in a range of fields